Jerison-Lee identity and Semi-linear subelliptic equation on CR manifold: Preparations: dimensional conservation and invariant tensors

 \section{Preparations: dimensional conservation and invariant tensors}

 In this section, \textbf{dimensional conservation} and \textbf{invariant tensors} are introduced for preparing useful differential identities.
-Target identities are composed of divergence of some vector fields and summation of positive terms which contain complete square of some tensors, then all tensors in complete square terms are zero.
-First, we need find the form of target tensors.
+Target identities are composed of divergence of some vector fields and summation of positive terms which contain the complete square of some tensors, then all tensors in complete square terms are zero by divergence theorem.
+Thus, how to find those tensors priorly is essential.

 We say a tensor $S(u)$ is of $\{(r,s),x,y,+/-\}$ type, if it's linearly composed of some $T^{(r,s)}$ tensors with $x$-degree $u$, $y$-order derivatives, and the number of $\sqrt{-1}$ plus the number of vector field $T$ is even/odd for every tensors.
 For example: